loda-lang/loda-programs/programs/oeis/list2.md

 * [A269679](http://oeis.org/A269679) ([L47 program](269/A269679.asm)): Number of length-4 0..n arrays with no repeated value differing from the previous repeated value by other than plus or minus one modulo n+1.
 * [A269680](http://oeis.org/A269680) ([L59 program](269/A269680.asm)): Number of length-5 0..n arrays with no repeated value differing from the previous repeated value by other than plus or minus one modulo n+1.
 * [A269681](http://oeis.org/A269681) ([L74 program](269/A269681.asm)): Number of length-6 0..n arrays with no repeated value differing from the previous repeated value by other than plus or minus one modulo n+1.
+* [A269684](http://oeis.org/A269684) ([L64 program](269/A269684.asm)): Number of length-n 0..2 arrays with no repeated value differing from the previous repeated value by plus or minus one modulo 2+1.
 * [A269691](http://oeis.org/A269691) ([L60 program](269/A269691.asm)): Number of length-5 0..n arrays with no repeated value differing from the previous repeated value by plus or minus one modulo n+1.
 * [A269707](http://oeis.org/A269707) ([L10 program](269/A269707.asm)): Decimal expansion of x = 3*Sum_{n in E} 1/10^n where E is the set of numbers whose base-4 representation consists of only 0's and 1's.
 * [A269723](http://oeis.org/A269723) ([L08 program](269/A269723.asm)): Start with A_0 = 0, then extend by setting B_k = complement of A_k and A_{k+1} = A_k A_k B_k B_k; sequence is limit of A_k as k -> infinity.